-To find out more about criminal injury and abuse compensation, contact our team today.
-The abuse claims solicitors at the JMW law firm have vast experience in sensitively, sympathetically and successfully handling cases of this kind, so simply call us on 0800 054 6570 or fill in our online enquiry form and we will get back to you as soon as possible.
+To find out more about criminal injury compensation, contact our team of expert solicitors today.
+Simply call us on 0345 872 6666 or fill in our online enquiry form and we will get back to you at a time that is convenient for you.

 How JMW Can Help

-Suffering criminal injury or abuse can involve either physical or psychological harm, or both, and this makes it all the more important that you have immediate access to the best kind of support, such as counselling or psychiatric help.
-Making a claim for criminal injury compensation may be the last thing on your mind, but our solicitors are here to help you through the process with a minimum of hassle.
-Claims can be made for both vulnerable adults and children, and may be brought against the organisation that allowed the abuse to take place.
+A criminal injury can involve suffering physical and psychological harm, and this makes it all the more important that you have immediate access to the best kind of support, such as counselling or psychiatric help.
+Making a claim for criminal injury compensation may be the last thing on your mind, but our solicitors are here to help you through the process with minimum hassle.
+There is usually a time limit that applies to these types of claims, so it’s important to contact a legal specialist as soon as you are ready.

-The abuse claims team at JMW will make the claims process as straightforward as possible for you, as we understand recounting these terrible incidents can be incredibly distressing.
-We will carry out a full investigation into the circumstances of your injury or abuse and collect information and evidence that can help strengthen your case, as well as bring in expert help to provide assessments and reports on the effects of the abuse.
+The criminal injury claims team at JMW Solicitors will make the claims process as straightforward as possible for you, as we understand recounting incidents like these can be incredibly distressing.
+We will carry out a full investigation into the circumstances of your injury and collect information and evidence that can help strengthen your case.

-Throughout the process, we will provide regular updates on the status of your claim, letting you know about the next steps.
-Our aim is to make the process as easy as possible for you and we handle all cases with sensitivity and diligence.
+Throughout the process, we will provide regular updates on the status of your claim, keeping you updated on the next steps.
+Our aim is to make the claims process as easy as possible for you and we handle all cases with the sensitivity and diligence they deserve.